Ripley's Game: Plot summary

-Trevanny's wife Simone discovers a Swiss bank book with a large sum in his name and starts to suspect that he is hiding something from her.
+Trevanny's wife, Simone, discovers a Swiss bank book with a large sum in his name and suspects that he is hiding something.
 She links the rumor about her husband's condition to Ripley and asks Trevanny to tell her how he has been making so much money.
-Trevanny is unable to explain it to her and asks Ripley to help concoct a credible story.
+Trevanny is unable to explain and asks Ripley to help concoct a credible story.
 Ripley acknowledges his role in Trevanny's dilemma and promises to shepherd him through the ordeal.
-The Mafia become suspicious of Minot's involvement with the murders and bomb his house, prompting him to flee.
-Ripley begins to fear Mafia revenge when he receives a couple of suspicious phone calls.
-After sending Heloise and their housekeeper away, Ripley asks Trevanny to help him deal with any Mafia reprisals at Belle Ombre.
+The Mafia become suspicious of Minot and bomb his house, prompting him to flee.
+Ripley begins to fear Mafia revenge when he receives suspicious phone calls.
+After sending Heloïse and their housekeeper away, Ripley asks Trevanny to help him deal with any reprisals at Belle Ombre.

-When two Mafia hitmen turn up at Belle Ombre, Ripley kills one and forces the other to phone his boss in Milan and say that Ripley is not the man they are after before being executed.
-Simone then shows up at the house demanding answers, discovers the corpses, and is sent away in a taxi.
+When two Mafia hitmen turn up, Ripley kills one and forces the other to phone his boss in Milan and say that Ripley is not the man they are after before being executed.
+Simone then shows up at the house demanding answers, discovers the corpses and is sent away in a taxi.
 Ripley and Trevanny drive to a remote village to burn the corpses in their own car.
 A few days later, Ripley visits Trevanny's house, where a quartet of Mafia gunmen appear.
 One of them opens fire on Ripley, but Trevanny steps in front of him and is mortally wounded; he dies in Ripley's car on the way to hospital.
 Ripley is unsure whether Trevanny's action was by accident or design.

 A few months later, Ripley encounters Simone in Fontainebleau, and she spits at him.
-He realizes that Simone has accepted her husband's blood money, and in doing so has remained silent about her suspicions of Ripley's instigation of the entire affair.
+He realizes that Simone has accepted her husband's blood money and in doing so has remained silent about her suspicions of Ripley's instigation of the entire affair.